DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-developing-effective-classroom-practice/spring-week-3-mentor-materials.md

 - Expositions will have been covered already to some extent within other topics.
 - The ECT should know from the self-study materials that breaking down explanations into small steps supports pupils to learn.
-- An exposition is: ‘a comprehensive description and explanation of an idea or theory’ – so it is more than simply an explanation.
+- An exposition is: 'a comprehensive description and explanation of an idea or theory' – so it is more than simply an explanation.

 Suggested dialogue for mentor: An exposition is more than simply an explanation – it is a comprehensive description and explanation of an idea or theory.
-As you develop as a teacher, you will find that you are able to do this more ‘off the cuff’.
+As you develop as a teacher, you will find that you are able to do this more 'off the cuff'.
 However, at the beginning of your career, this is difficult.
 It is important to plan your expositions in advance of lessons, especially when there are difficult concepts to teach.
 One of the most important things to think about is to make sure you start your exposition at the point of current pupil understanding.

 Ask: